This One's Different: Music videos

 There is an official video for main track (but not single) "I Told You Once" up on YouTube (but not uploaded under Howler's official account) that shows lead singer Jordan Gatesmith singing into a microphone in a dance studio, backed by singing dancers in leotards.
 The scene then cuts to Jordan just singing with two female dancers.
 Then it shows Jordan and guitarist, Ian Nygaard playing with knives in one of the band member's bedroom.
 The scenes goes back to the dancers until 1:50 when the guitar solo comes in.
 At this point, it shows Ian Nygaard playing his guitar into what looks like a web-cam.
 It then shows him lying in bed, tuning his guitar.
 The scene goes to and from Ian and the dancers.
 Then the video shows Ian playing with knives in his fingers.
 The camera cuts back to Jordan singing and then fades out.
 It was directed by So-TM and clocks at 2:53.

 'America Give Up' Re-Recording And Title Changing

-Howler's debut LP 'America Give Up' contains three tracks that were re-recorded off 'This One's Different'.
+Howler's debut LP 'America Give Up' contains three tracks that were re-recorded from ‘This One's Different'.
 In an NME article about Howler's Minnesota Turf Club gig, it says: "It's rumoured Gatesmith considered leaving the song (I Told You Once) off their forthcoming LP, but on evidence of this grudging rendition, it sounds like he's decided to make "..Once" exhibit A for Howler's rapid evolution".